vyrjana/pyimpspec/documentation/high-level-functions.md

 - `data`: The data set to be tested.
 - `test`: See perform_test for details.
-- `num_RCs`: A list of integers representing the various number of parallel RC circuits to test.
+- `num_RCs`: A list of integers representing the various number of RC elements to test.
-An empty list results in all possible numbers of parallel RC circuits up to the total number of frequencies being tested.
+An empty list results in all possible numbers of RC elements up to the total number of frequencies being tested.
 - `mu_criterion`: See perform_test for details.
 - `add_capacitance`: See perform_test for details.
 - `add_inductance`: See perform_test for details.